 The Indonesian and Turkish markets have proven resilient, having endured the impact of the COVID-19 induced recession and are now emerging as one of the top players in their respective regions.
 These countries are similar in many ways.
-They boast a sustainability-minded youth population -Indonesia's median age (as of 2021) is 31.1 whereas Türkiye is 32.2.
-This in turn has facilitated the growth of a strong middle class to sustain aggregate supply amid a boom in since both countries have high levels of internet penetration - Indonesia at 73.7% and Türkiye at 82% - and are active players in the internet economy, especially e-commerce.
+They boast a sustainability-minded youth population - Indonesia's median age (as of 2021) is 31.1 whereas Türkiye is 32.2.
+This in turn has facilitated the growth of a strong middle class to sustain aggregate supply amid a boom in the retail internet economy.
+It is unsurprising since both countries have high levels of internet penetration - Indonesia at 73.7% and Türkiye at 82% - and are active players in the internet economy, especially e-commerce.

 In 2021, compared to previous year, e-commerce volume rose by 69% in Türkiye and the ratio of e-commerce to general commerce was 17.7%.
 On the other hand, Indonesia's 202 million strong internet users contributed US\$70 billion to the country's burgeoning digital economy in 2021 with forecasts indicating that this will more than double by 2025.
 This is music to the ears of those of us in the coatings industry.
-Coupled with strong growth figures - Indonesia (4%) and Türkiye (11%) - and rising post-pandemic income, there has been a noted uptick of product sales
+Coupled with strong growth figures - Indonesia (4%) and Türkiye (11%) - and rising post-pandemic income, there has been a noted uptick of product sales.

-Much of this has also been undergirded by similarities in cultural motivations aftermath of a prolonged lockdown and been a stated increase in hygiene awareness, prompting many to refurbish their homes and repaint them.
-In Indonesia, the repainting cycle has been found to be
+Much of this has also been undergirded by similarities in cultural motivations pertaining to home renovations.
+In the aftermath of a prolonged lockdown and COVID-19 movement restrictions, there has been a stated increase in hygiene awareness, prompting many to refurbish their homes and repaint them.
+In Indonesia, the repainting cycle has been found to be between 1.5-2 years compared to 2-3 years in Türkiye.